Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.x+xx-LTS-219, mixed mode)

-11. Back up any customized configuration files since they may be overwritten with default values during installation of the new version.
+12. Back up any customized configuration files since they can be overwritten with default values when installing the new version.

-If you backed up your installation using instructions in Backing up a tarball installation or Backing up a package installation, the system includes your original configuration files in the archive.
+If you performed a manual backup (either Backing up a tarball installation or Backing up a package installation), your original configuration files are included in the archive.

 Upgrade steps

-Follow these steps on each node in the recommended Upgrade order.
-The upgrade process requires upgrading and restarting one node at a time.
+The upgrade process requires upgrading and restarting one node at a time in the following order:

-Perform these steps in your upgraded version, DSE 6.9.x.
+Follow these steps for each node’s upgrade in your upgraded version, DSE 6.9.x:

 1. Flush the commit log of the current installation: